An in-depth report on the causes, diagnosis, treatment, and prevention of cirrhosis.

 The most serious complications of cirrhosis are those associated with portal hypertension.
 The portal vein carries blood from the intestine to the liver.
 High pressure in the portal vein develops when scarring in the liver blocks this flow of blood.
 This condition is called portal hypertension.

 Portal hypertension causes some of the most serious complications of cirrhosis.
-Ascites, bleeding varices, hepatitis encephalopathy, and enlarged spleen are all associated with portal hypertension.
+Ascites, bleeding varices, hepatic encephalopathy, and enlarged spleen are all associated with portal hypertension.

 Ascites and Related Complications